1. Overview

 - Queries that involve entity classes for which there are frequent changes in the database aren’t good candidates for caching either because they will be invalidated whenever there’s a change related to any of the entity classed participating in the query, regardless whether the changed instances are cached as part of the query result or not.

-- By default, all query cache results are stored in the org.hibernate.cache.internal.StandardQueryCache region.
+- By default, all query cache results are stored in the default-query-results-region.
 As with entity/collection caching, we can customize cache parameters for this region to define eviction and expiration policies according to our needs.
 For each query, we can also specify a custom region name in order to provide different settings for different queries.

-- For all tables that are queried as part of cacheable queries, Hibernate keeps last update timestamps in a separate region named org.hibernate.cache.spi.UpdateTimestampsCache.
+- For all tables that are queried as part of cacheable queries, Hibernate keeps last update timestamps in a separate region named default-update-timestamps-region.
 Being aware of this region is very important if we use query caching because Hibernate uses it to verify that cached query results aren’t stale.
 The entries in this cache must not be evicted/expired as long as there are cached query results for the corresponding tables in the query results regions.
 It’s best to turn off automatic eviction and expiration for this cache region, as it doesn’t consume lots of memory anyway.

 12. Conclusion

-The implementation of this article is available over on Github.
+The implementation of this article is available over on GitHub.
 This is a Maven based project, so it should be easy to import and run as it is.